Kenneth Rush: Political career

 Rush resigned from all private positions in 1969 to become United States Ambassador to West Germany.
 Rush was credited for playing a major role in rushing the successful conclusion of the Four Power Agreement on Berlin between the United States, Britain, Soviet Union, and France after 17 months of negotiations.
 The agreement ended more than two decades of east–west tensions over the divided former capital of Germany; it improved ties between Washington and Moscow, reaffirmed the Western Allies' rights in the city and paved the way for the development of peaceful relations between East and West Germany.

 President Richard Nixon appointed Rush as Deputy Secretary of Defense for 1972 under Melvin Laird, then named him Deputy Secretary of State from February 1973 to May 1974, including a period from September 3 to September 22 when Rush served as interim Secretary of State between the terms of William P. Rogers and Henry Kissinger.
 On May 25, 1974, he was appointed counselor to the president for economic policy.
 From 1974 to his retirement on March 15, 1977, he served as Ambassador to France.

 Death

 Rush died at his home in Delray Beach, Florida, on December 11, 1994, at the age of 84.
+He was remembered by the New York Times as, "a United States Ambassador helped negotiate the ground-breaking four-power agreement in 1971 that ended the post-war crises over Berlin."
 According to one of his sons, he was under treatment for heart and blood ailments.